 A 'child in need' is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired without the provision of services; or a child who is disabled.
 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-Children in need should be referred to children's social care.
+Children in need may be assessed under section 17 of the Children Act 1989.